Glenn Highway between Sheep Mountain and Eureka. Photo by Logan Maddox.

 Alaska Car Rentals

 Most travelers pick up their rental cars in Anchorage at or near the airport.
-Anchorage is Alaska's main airline hub and has the widest selection of standard rental cars.
-Note that these rentals are not permitted on gravel roads in Alaska.
+Anchorage is Alaska's main airline hub and has the widest selection of rental cars.
+Note that national brand rentals are typically not permitted on gravel roads in Alaska.
+For that, you'll need something special.

 Go Farther & See More with a 4x4 Rental

-If you plan to travel on gravel roads like the Denali Highway or the road to McCarthy and Kennicott, opt for a Premium 4x4 SUV rental.
-These are top-notch, four-wheel-drive vehicles like the Jeep Wrangler, Traverse, or Suburban.
+If you plan to travel on gravel roads like the Denali Highway or the road to McCarthy and Kennicott, opt for a 4x4 SUV rental or van rental.

 Show More